 We are also looking to create a leaner and more agile organisation.
 In parallel with the reorganisation in 2015/16, we began changing our systems and processes.
 We are upgrading our finance and management information systems to improve efficiency as well as drive better decision making.
 Each function has developed and adopted new approaches, including ones that significantly shorten our bid submission time and speed up product launch cycle.

 In order to diversify our revenue stream and benefit from a more balanced product mix, we have increased investment in areas with potential for high growth.
-We also aim to increase incurring revenues from software solutions and services.
+We also aim to increase recurring revenues from software solutions and services.

 We are targeting direct sales of product components to state print works, system integrators and other commercial printers to grow our sales pipeline.
 We also aim to maximise internal synergies by leveraging our existing products.